 Take a Food Tour in Gastown

 One of the best things to do in Gastown is take a food tour down the cobbled stone streets.
 This legendary 2.5 hours Gastown Walking Food Tour is a great way to enjoy yourself and excite your taste buds.
 The food tour offers the opportunity to explore the culinary riches of this neighborhood through its very fantastic restaurants.
-From enjoying local craft beers to trying out Canadian Poutine and Japanese Karage style chicken, this food tour is bound to be a great experience.
+From enjoying local craft beers to trying out Canadian Poutine and Japanese Karage-style chicken, this food tour has 9 tastings for you to enjoy!

 Take a Float Plane Trip

-There are going to be plenty of opportunities for decent weather in March.
-If you want to see Vancouver from the air, you can take a scenic float plane trip.
-Depending on the weather, you will see fresh snow on the mountains as well!
+There should be plenty of opportunities for decent weather in March for those who are flexible.
+If you want to see Vancouver and the lower mainland from the air, you can take a very popular scenic float plane trip.
+Depending on the weather, you can see fresh snow on the mountains as well as views of the city and the iconic Stanley Park!

 Hop On Hop Off Bus

-March will see little crowds as you explore Capilano Suspension Bridge.
+March will see little crowds as you explore the Capilano Suspension Bridge.
 You can get up close to Vancouver’s Giant trees as you explore the park at your own pace.
 Cross Vancouver’s Capilano River on a 450-foot-long suspension bridge with this entry ticket.
+This is always a popular one of the Vancouver outdoor activities for all ages!
 Appreciate nature from 3 breathtaking perspectives: the world-famous Capilano Suspension Bridge, the Treetops Adventure, and the thrilling Cliffwalk.

 Where to Stay in Vancouver in March